univention/univention-corporate-server/test/ucs-test/README.md

 # Usage
 Tests can be run in two ways.
 Either directly using their fully qualified name (`/usr/share/ucs-test/00_section/00_test`), or using `ucs-test` to run several tests together.
-`ucs-test` supports several options to select a subset of all installed tests, which are described in its manual page (<man:ucs-test>).
+`ucs-test` supports several options to select a subset of all installed tests, which are described in its manual page (<man:ucs-test(1)>).

 # Creating new tests
 There is a [minimal](doc/template.min) and a [maximal](doc/template.max) template for new tests.